OData/WebApi/_posts/2018-10-15-12-2-Use-SkipToken-for-Server-Side-Paging.md

 description: "WebAPI to use $skiptoken for server side paging"
 category: "12.
 Design"
 ---
-# Use $skiptoken for server side paging
+# Use $skiptoken for server-driven paging

 ### Background
 Loading large data can be slow.
 Services often rely on pagination to load the data incrementally to improve the response times and the user experience.
-Paging can be server-driven or client-driven.
+Paging can be server-driven or client-driven:
 #### Client-driven paging
 In client-driven, the client decides how many records it wants to load and asks the server that many records.
 That is achieved by using $skip and $top tokens in conjunction.
 #### Server-driven paging
-In server-driven paging, the client asks for a collection of entities, and the server sends back partial results as well as a nextlink to use to retrieve more results.
+In server-driven paging, the client asks for a collection of entities and the server sends back partial results as well as a nextlink to use to retrieve more results.
 The nextlink is an opaque link which may use $skiptoken to identify the last loaded record.
 ### Problem
 Currently, WebAPI uses $skip for server-driven paging which is a slight deviation from the OData standard and can be problematic when the data source can get updated concurrently.
-For instance, a deletion of a record may cause the last record to be send down to the client twice.
+For instance, a deletion of a record may cause the last record to be sent down to the client twice.
 ### Proposed Solution
 WebAPI will now implement $skiptoken.
 When a collection of entity is requested which requires paging, we will assign the key value of the last sent entity to $skiptoken in the nextlink url.
 While processing a request with $skiptoken, we will add another condition (the key of the entity to be greater than the value specified to the skiptoken) to the predicate.